nataliiasolomchak21/codeasy-quiz/README.md

 ![Manual testing](README-images/manual-testing.png)

-* The only issue is that on tablet the "Start Quiz" button is being difficult to click on.
+* The only issue is that the "Start Quiz" button is difficult to click on tablet.
 The reason for this is unknown.

 #### Screen sizes